Bioconductor/bioconductor.org/content/help/newsletters/2016_January.md

 * [CSAMA 2016 (14th edition) - Statistics and Computing in Genome Data Science](http://www-huber.embl.de/csama/):
 10-15 of July in Bressanone-Brixen, Italy.

+## Acknowledgements

+Thanks to Jim MacDonald and Mike Love for contributing sections, Aaron Lun for proofing the `InteractionSet` section and the _Bioconductor_ core team for editorial review.

 [back to top](#Contents)